zhiruozzr/zhiruozzr.github.io/_talks/seminars.md

 ## <span style="color:#2a6ebb;">2023</span>

-- **School of Economics and Public Policy “Brainbag” Workshop**, University of Adelaide, Adelaide, Australia
+- **School of Economics and Public Policy Brown Bag Workshop**, University of Adelaide, Adelaide, Australia